Sow the seeds in Rajab

 Use the names of Allah, the beautiful names to call upon Him and seek different names based on your needs for Allah loves to give.

 Remember that Allah is sufficient for a believer and we need Allah akin to how plants need sunlight to grow.
 Our souls wilt and our hearts are lifeless without Allah.

 The best advice I ever received was to read and recite Qur’an everyday.
-Even if it’s just one verse a day, start small it will help to cultivate a habit that is grand.
-Qur’an can be active and come alive in our lives, as we may interpret the words differently depending on our current situation, and we may even see the answers to our concerns reveal themselves to you, and this is Allah comforting you that everything is unfolding as it should- it will lead to stronger tawwakul, that feeling of trust in Allahs plan.
+Even if it’s just one verse a day, start small and it will help to cultivate a habit that is grand.
+Qur’an can be active and come alive in our lives, as we may interpret the words differently depending on our current situation, and we may even see the answers to our concerns reveal themselves to us, and this is Allah comforting you that everything is unfolding as it should.
+It will lead to stronger tawakkul, that feeling of trust in Allah’s plan.

 Listen to your favourite reciters daily, recite with them and develop a love for the words of our Lord.
 Listen to lectures on Tafsir, you could even explore Qur’an journaling, or take part in online Halaqas or seminars that expand your love for the words of Allah.
 You slowly start to yearn for the reassurance of the words of Allah and the peace that it brings you and naturally gravitate towards it.